graeme-gets/making-embedded-projects/week-three/readme.md

 >  1/200 = 0.005

-First step was to device the Timer clock (prescaller) to 84 in order to reduce the clock to 1Mhz Second step was to device the clock again using the ARR (automatic reload register) to 5000
+First step was to divide the Timer clock (prescaller) by 84 in order to reduce the clock to 1Mhz Second step was to divide the clock again using the ARR (automatic reload register) to 5000

- > *1000000/5000 = 200*
+ > 1000000/5000 = 200Hz

-As the registed are 0 index based the following parameters were used
+As the registers are 0 index based the following parameters were used

 > frequency = 84Mhz/ (83+1) * (4999+1)
 to give an exact frequency of 200hz.

+Note : There is approx 1.4% tolerance

 ```mermaid
 graph